OK Go: Other appearances

 "Get Over It" is featured in the EA Sports video games Triple Play 2002 and Madden NFL 2003, while a censored version of "Don't Ask Me" is featured in MVP Baseball 2003 and as background to the transitions in the British TV show The Inbetweeners.

-Also, "Here It Goes Again" was featured in Rock Band, Guitar Hero 5 and SSX on Tour; while "Do What You Want" was featured in a back to school television campaign for J. C. Penney and the video games EA Sports NHL 06, Guitar Hero: On Tour, and Burnout Revenge.
+"Here It Goes Again" was featured in Rock Band, Guitar Hero 5, and SSX on Tour.
+"Do What You Want" was featured in a back-to-school television campaign for JCPenney and the video games EA Sports NHL 06, Guitar Hero: On Tour, and Burnout Revenge.
 "Invincible" was a theme song for ABC's Saturday Night Football for the 2006 season.
 The band's song "A Million Ways" was featured in Band Hero.

 The band contributed a cover of the Zombies "This Will Be Our Year" as the lead track of Future Soundtrack for America, a political benefit album put out by Barsuk Records in the fall of 2004.
-Lead singer Damian Kulash wrote a how-to-guide entitled "How Your Band Can Fire Bush" for bands hoping to help unseat President George W. Bush.
+Lead singer Damian Kulash wrote a how-to guide, "How Your Band Can Fire Bush", for bands hoping to help depose then-President George W. Bush.

-After visiting New Orleans in 2006, the band recorded an EP with New Orleans funk rock band Bonerama, to raise money for musicians who were still displaced by the 2005 Hurricane Katrina.
-The EP, entitled You're Not Alone, was released on February 5, 2008.
+After visiting New Orleans in 2006, the band recorded an EP with New Orleans funk rock band Bonerama, to raise money for musicians who were displaced by the 2005 Hurricane Katrina.
+The EP, You're Not Alone, was released on February 5, 2008.

-In 2007, OK Go wrote the fight song for a Chicago soccer team, Chicago Fire S.C.
+In 2007, OK Go wrote the fight song for Chicago Fire S.C., a Major League Soccer (MLS) soccer team.
 The song was offered on the team's official website as a free download.
-Also in 2007, OK Go covered the Pixies "Gigantic" for American Laundromat Records Dig for Fire: A Tribute to Pixies CD.
+That same year, OK Go covered the Pixies "Gigantic" for American Laundromat Records Dig for Fire: A Tribute to Pixies CD.

 The band's song "Do What You Want" could also be heard on the in-game radio in the LucasArts published video game Thrillville: Off The Rails.
 "Here It Goes Again" is also featured in the minigame Stunt Rider.

 In 2009, the band appeared as the wedding band Tastes Like Chicken in DreamWorks' I Love You, Man starring Paul Rudd and Jason Segel.

 In April 2010, OK Go collaborated with Brett Doar of Syyn Labs to build a speciality Rube Goldberg Machine called "The Colbert Machine" for the band's appearance on The Colbert Report.
 At the end of the episode, the band performed "This Too Shall Pass" with host Stephen Colbert singing lead vocals.
 Later that year, the OK Go song "Here It Goes Again" was included in the soundtrack for the children's film Ramona and Beezus.